There's no mystery about exercise: You get out of it what you put in. But you don't have to work out for hours each day. You just need to work smart.

 7. Bent-over Row

-Talk about bang for the buck: This exercise works all the major muscles of the upper back, as well as the biceps.
+This exercise works all the major muscles of the upper back, as well as the biceps.

 Here's how to do it with good form.
 Stand with feet shoulder-width apart, then bend knees and flex forward at the hips.
 (If you have trouble doing this exercise standing up, support your weight by sitting on an incline bench, facing backward.)
 Tilt your pelvis slightly forward, engage the abdominals, and extend your upper spine to add support.
 Hold dumbbells or barbell beneath the shoulders with hands about shoulder-width apart.
 Flex your elbows, and lift both hands toward the sides of your body.
 Pause, then slowly lower hands to the starting position.
-(Beginners should perform the move without weights.)
+(Beginners should do the move without weights.)

 "Done with good technique, all exercises do what they're supposed to do," says Petersen.